shane935/Blog/ChatGPTFeatureFiles.part2.md

 It always requires a couple of iterations back and forth to write the code with the style and structure you would like.

-Here is the follow-up prompt I used to get it looking the way I would like:
+Here is the follow-up prompt I used:

-> Could you make few changes
+> Could you please a make few changes
 >
-> Please remove pageObjects.ts and in future don't use that pattern in this conversation
+> Remove pageObjects.ts and in future don't use that pattern in this conversation
 > Use the constants file
 > The URL variable belongs in the constants file
 > Can you move the css selectors out of the file and into constants.js